MicrosoftDocs/power-pages-docs/power-pages-docs/configure/read-operations.md

 ### Retrieve related tables by expanding collection-valued navigation properties

 If you expand on collection-valued navigation parameters to retrieve related tables for entity sets, only one level of depth is returned if there's data.
-Otherwise, the collection will return an empty array.
+Otherwise, the collection returns an empty array.

 | **Method** | **URI** |
 |-------------------------|-------------------------|